CE-Programming/toolchain/docs/static/ides.rst

 Using the Toolchain in an IDE
 =============================

-The CE Toolchain can be used in a variety of Integrated Development Enviornments (IDEs).
+The CE Toolchain can be used in a variety of Integrated Development Environments (IDEs).
-The below are currently supported - Raise an issue or pull request on `GitHub <https://github.com/CE-Programming/toolchain>`_ if you would like to see a different one, or if an IDE update changes the current flow.
+The following are currently supported.
+Raise an issue or pull request on `GitHub <https://github.com/CE-Programming/toolchain>`_ if you would like to see a different one, or if an IDE update changes the current flow.

 .. dropdown:: CLion